bitwarden/help/_articles/getting-started/getting-started-organizations.md

 This tutorial walks you through the setup for two basic accounts and sharing in an Organization.

-{% note %} The free two-user organization is only available in Bitwarden Cloud. {% endnote %}
+{% callout %} The free two-user organization is only available in Bitwarden Cloud. {% endcallout %}

 ### What are Organizations?